adrianlshaw/adrianlshaw.github.com/_posts/2019-7-26-On-Supply-Chain-Security.md

 ### Solutions with incentives

-Assuming business arrangements are dandy, I believe the most effective way to secure the supply chain is to build a chain of trust.
-It’s a bit like a “zero-trust” network, you authenticate all firmware to ensure that they are from the expected suppliers and you authenticate peripherals like you would with network endpoints.
+Assuming business arrangements are dandy, I believe the most effective way to secure the supply chain is to build a _chain of trust_.
+It’s a bit like a “zero-trust” network, you authenticate all software to ensure that they are from the expected suppliers and you authenticate peripherals like you would with typical network endpoints.
+The "chain" aspect means you start with very little amount of trust and continually authenticate in a nested fashion.
+For instance, your hardare would authenticate the firmware, which then authenticates peripherals and subsystems, which then authenticate the OS, which then authenticates network endpoints, and so on.
 It’s a tried and tested method in other domains.
+As you can imagine, there's a lot of authentication going on.
 In order to authenticate something you need to already have metadata, which would need to be provisioned at the previous stage.
 If this can be achieved then this can provide some assurance that final products are genuine.
 To solve the issue of cloned or missing components, classical inventory tracking should be used (not going to mention databases or blockchains here!).
 It all sounds rather simple but it really isn’t because the world of business is messy.
 You need all your suppliers to be on board with the idea.
 Like all instances of a chain of trust, you must implicitly trust the very first part of the chain.
 If the actual chain is of length one then it may be difficult to not trust your factory.

 Security alone usually isn’t enough of an incentive.
 There needs to be an industry wide incentive to make this all hang together consistently.
 If a solution helps solve a business problem as well a security problem, then it’s likely to get more serious attention from business leaders.
 One main incentive is to shift liability in case a problem occurs.
 More problems in a supplier component result in more support costs and even recalls, which ultimately reduces profits.
 Some manufacturers already have the technical means of doing this.
 This can be measured.
 Alternatively, some may argue that potential repetitional damage due to poor security can be a good business reason to provide better security practices.
 But that risk is hard to measure or predict numbers, and in my opinion, only effective once you’ve got a valuable brand.